London: The Ultimate Guide to Britain's Historic Capital

 5 Days: Deeper Dive

-Add: Greenwich (half day), Notting Hill & Portobello, Camden Market, one day trip (Bath or Windsor)
+Add: Greenwich (half day), Notting Hill & Portobello Market (Saturday), Camden Market, one day trip (Bath/Windsor)

 7 Days: Local London

-Add: Hampstead Heath, Columbia Road flower market (Sunday), Dennis Severs' House, Thames walk to Richmond
+Add: Hampstead Heath and village, Columbia Road (Sunday), Dennis Severs' House, Richmond/Kew Gardens

 Final Thoughts